smithy-lang/smithy/docs/source/spec/core.rst

         In an HTTP-based protocol, for instance, this indicates that the ``content-length`` header must be set.

+Shapes targeted by this trait MAY NOT be used outside of top level operation inputs and operation outputs.
+Additionally, only one member of a structure may target a shape with this trait.

 .. tabs::

     .. code-tab:: smithy